Aman vs Four Seasons vs Rosewood, Which Luxury Brand Fits Your Trip? comparison hero

 Coverage

-50+ countries across Americas, Europe, Asia-Pacific, Middle East, Africa — the largest global luxury-hotel portfolio
+50+ countries across Americas, Europe, Asia-Pacific, Middle East, Africa, the largest global luxury-hotel portfolio

-Signature: Anticipatory personal service at scale, in-house spa-and-fine-dining anchor at every property, structural Four Seasons Preferred Partner pathway
+Signature: Anticipatory personal service at scale, in-house spa-and-fine-dining anchor at every property, Four Seasons Preferred Partner pathway

-Ideal for: Travellers who privilege consistent-global-service across destinations; family travellers (every property has structural Children's Club programming); business travellers; multi-property loyalty travellers
+Ideal for: Travellers who privilege consistent-global-service across destinations; family travellers (every property has Children's Club programming); business travellers; multi-property loyalty travellers

 Four Seasons Hotel George V, Paris